 - Data Source: California Dept. of Public Health, Death Statistical Master Files; California Dept. of Finance, Population Estimates by Race/Ethnicity with Age and Gender Detail 1990-2009; Population Reference Bureau, Population Estimates 2010-2016; CDC WONDER Online Database, Underlying Cause of Death 1999-2016 (Feb.
 2019).

-- Footnote: Rates are presented for three-year periods.
-The abbreviation S refers to data that have been suppressed because there were fewer than 20 child and youth deaths in that group.
+- Footnote: The notation S refers to data that have been suppressed because there were fewer than 20 child and youth deaths in that group.
 N/A means that data are not available.

 - Measures of Deaths on Kidsdata.org

 Kidsdata.org provides county-level data on child and youth deaths in the following indicators: